Court of Final Appeal Building

-The Court of Final Appeal Building, also known as the Old Supreme Court Building, is the home of the Court of Final Appeal of Hong Kong.
+The Court of Final Appeal Building, also known as the Old Supreme Court Building, is the home of the Hong Kong Court of Final Appeal.
 It housed the former Supreme Court from 1912 to 1983 and the Legislative Council from 1985 to 2011.
 It is located at 8 Jackson Road, in Central, along the eastern side of Statue Square, directly west of Chater Garden.
 As the Old Supreme Court, its exterior is one of the declared monuments of Hong Kong.

 History

+Construction (1900–1912)

 The building was designed by Sir Aston Webb and Ingress Bell, the British architects responsible for the eastern façade of Buckingham Palace and the Cromwell Road frontage of the Victoria and Albert Museum in London.

 Construction of the building started in 1900 and it was opened on 15 January 1912 by the Governor Sir Frederick Lugard.
 The two-storey granite building is neo-classical in style supported by Ionic columns.
-It is surmounted by a 2.7 m high blindfolded statue of Justice, represented by Themis, the Greek Goddess of Justice and Law.
+It is surmounted by a 2.7 m high blindfolded statue of Justice, represented by Themis, the Greek goddess of justice and law.
 This statue was inspired by the one erected at London's Old Bailey.

+As the Supreme Court (1912–1941, 1945–1978, 1982–1984)

+From 1912 to 1941, the building was used as the Supreme Court and as the offices of the Attorney General and Crown Solicitor.
 During the Japanese occupation of Hong Kong (December 1941 to August 1945), the building was used as the headquarters of the Kempeitai (Military Police).
+Following the Japanese surrender and restoration of British rule in 1945, the Supreme Court resumed use of the building, which was shared at various times with the Tenancy Tribunal, the Victoria District Court, and the Legal Department.

-In 1978, this building was severely affected by the construction of MTR, requiring restoration work.
-As a consequence, for part of the early 1980s, the Supreme Court was moved to the Former French Mission Building, which was then used by the Victoria District Court.
+In 1978, this building was severely affected by the construction of the MTR, requiring restoration work.
+The changes in the groundwater level and the resulting subsidence created cracks in the building.
+As a consequence, the Supreme Court had to be relocated in July 1978 to the former Central Magistracy, the old Fire Brigade Building, and the Former French Mission Building, which was then used by the Victoria District Court.
+The building was given Grade 1 historic building status in 1980.
+The Supreme Court briefly reoccupied the building from 1982 to 1984 before moving to its current location in Admiralty in July 1984.